Table of Contents

 Differences

 EBITDA and gross profit measure profit in different ways.
-Gross profit is the profit a company makes after subtracting the costs associated with making its products or providing its services, while EBITDA shows earnings before interest, taxes, depreciation, and amortization.
+Gross profit is the profit a company makes after subtracting the costs associated with making its products or providing its services, while EBITDA shows earnings before interest from small business loans and other debts, taxes, depreciation, and amortization.

 Gross profit is useful internally, as it can help a company understand how well it’s using its resources to generate profit from products or services.
-Outside investors and creditors may be more interested in EBITDA if they want to compare your business to another, or to your industry as a whole.
+Outside investors and creditors may be more interested in EBITDA if they want to compare one business to another, or to its industry as a whole.

 Example of EBITDA vs Gross Profit/Margin Calculation